hayekw/acegf-ietf-draft/draft-wang-acegf-protocol-00.md

 ## Background and Motivation

-Deterministic key management schemes, such as BIP-32 and BIP-39, have simplified key recovery by deriving keys from a single [cite_start]master seed[cite: 18].
-However, these schemes rely on the long-term persistent storage of that seed, which constitutes [cite_start]a single point of failure (SPOF)[cite: 19, 20].
-If the seed [cite_start]is compromised, all derived keys are irreversibly exposed[cite: 21].
+Deterministic key management schemes, such as BIP-32 **[BIP32]** and BIP-39 **[BIP39]**, have simplified key recovery by deriving keys from a single master seed.
+However, these schemes rely on the long-term persistent storage of that seed, which constitutes a single point of failure (SPOF).
+If the seed is compromised, all derived keys are irreversibly exposed.

-This storage-centric design is ill-suited for Autonomous Digital Entities (ADEs), such as AI agents and IoT deployments, which require identity continuity without centralized trust [cite_start]anchors[cite: 22, 23].
-ACE-GF addresses these challenges by decoupling deterministic identity from long-term secret [cite_start]storage[cite: 25].
+This storage-centric design is ill-suited for Autonomous Digital Entities (ADEs), such as AI agents and IoT deployments, which require identity continuity without centralized trust anchors **[DID-Core]**.
+ACE-GF addresses these challenges by decoupling deterministic identity from long-term secret storage, ensuring that the identity root exists only ephemerally during the reconstruction process.

 ## Core Contributions

 ACE-GF introduces a generative framework for Atomic Cryptographic Entities (ACE) with the following properties:

-* **Seed-Storage-Free**: The identity root (REV) exists only [cite_start]ephemerally in memory[cite: 29].
+* **Seed-Storage-Free**: The identity root (REV) exists only ephemerally in memory during active operations.
-* **Deterministic Reconstruction**: The REV is reconstructed [cite_start]from a sealed artifact and authorization credentials[cite: 30].
+* **Deterministic Reconstruction**: The REV is reconstructed from a sealed artifact and authorization credentials.
-* **Context Isolation**: Cryptographic keys are isolated across algorithms (e.g., Ed25519, PQC) using explicit [cite_start]context encoding[cite: 33].
+* **Context Isolation**: Cryptographic keys are isolated across algorithms (e.g., Ed25519, ML-DSA) using explicit context encoding **[RFC5869]**.

-## Conventions and Terminology
+# Conventions and Terminology

+## Conventions

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 **[RFC2119]** **[RFC8174]** when, and only when, they appear in all capitals, as shown here.

+## Terminology

 The following terms are used throughout this document: